nriveira/runDLC/README.md

 	export DLClight=True
 	python3 runDLC.py

 This step will take several hours.
 It creates a training dataset and starts training the models.
 Feel free to edit the python script as needed.
-By default, it will display a message every 1000 iterations and every 50,000 iterations will produce a more refined model that can be used.
+By default, it will display a message every 1000 iterations and every 50,000 iterations will save a more refined model that can be used.
 (Try and run for as many iterations as possible.)
 The model is now ready to be exported back to your computer to analyze videos.

 Analyzing Video Using TACC:
 You can also continue the analysis using TACC, this can be done in the interactive mode of python, found by running